 Part of the push for this is because this wasn’t always the case.
-Throughout the history of soccer, there have been times when attending a soccer game was considered to be too dangerous for children as there were often outbreaks of violence amongst the fans.
+Throughout the history of soccer, there have been times when attending a soccer game was considered to be too dangerous for children, as there were often outbreaks of violence among the fans.

 Putting children on the field with the players was hoped to bring back “innocence” to the game.

-When I was researching the information for this article I was surprised to find that it isn’t always children that walk out with the players.
+When I was researching the information for this article, I was surprised to find that it isn’t always children who walk out with the players.

-In 2015, to mark Mother’s day, Netherlands team Ajax decided to use each player’s mom as the player escorts for the day.
+In 2015, to mark Mother’s Day, the Netherlands team Ajax decided to use each player’s mom as the player escorts for the day.

 It clearly inspired the team as they went on to win 3-0 that day.

-In 2018 English team Preston North End asked 105-year-old Bernard Jones to be there player escort, or mascot, for the opening game of the season.
+In 2018, English team Preston North End asked 105-year-old Bernard Jones to be their player escort or mascot for the opening game of the season.

 He was given a tour of the stadium before leading the team out as a reward for his decades of support for the team.